NONAME01150/IKGoModules/README.md

 Aerial Safeguard - Go to a fall state if on the air and statetype returns S or C. Requires minimal editing on chars.

 Z Axis - Move up and down if a stage's topbound or botbound parameter is not 0.
 If up or down is pressed after being released from 1 to 11 frames, the char will do the action it would normally do.
 Gets ignored if vel z isn't 0.

+Platform - Barebones use of GroundLevelSet to simulate a platform.
+Make sure to load it in the attachedchar as they don't seem capable of using commonstates.
+(21/02/2026)